Google Patents Extracting Facts from the Web

-When Google crawls the Web, it collects information about content on the pages it finds as well as links on pages.
-How much information does it collect about facts on the Web?
+When Google crawls the Web, it extracts facts from content on the pages it finds as well as links on pages.
+How much information does it extract about facts on the Web?
 Microsoft showed off an object-based search about 10 years ago, in the paper, Object-Level Ranking: Bringing Order to Web Objects..

 The team from Microsoft Research Asia tells us in that paper: